Polymer Clay Frame With Snowballs and Santa

-Decorative touches that you can add to an ordinary picture frame to create an extraordinary personalized gift.
+Add decorative touches to an ordinary picture frame to create a personalized holiday gift.

 Project by Becky Meverden.